 Additionally, we agree with the district court that "[t]he underlying rationale for the Ninth Circuit's decision-a public policy concern that innocent persons would be subject to ACPA liability for minor, periodic re-registrations of domain names-is best addressed through the bad faith intent to profit inquiry."
 Prudential Ins.
 Co. of Am. v.
 PRU.COM, 546 F. Supp.
 3d 476, 492 (E.D.
 Va.
 2021).
 As the Ninth Circuit correctly noted, registration, in the domain name context, may include a multitude of actions, including where a domain name holder switches between registrars, changes the name of the registrant or transfers both the domain and payment responsibilities to someone else.
 GoPets, 657 F.3d at 1030-31.
 However, a registrant will only lose their rights to a domain name at one of the aforementioned junctures if they act in bad faith.
 Cybersquatting is, by definition, a bad faith registration of another's trademark in a domain name.
 Jysk, 810 F.3d at 775 ("Cybersquatting is essentially extortion.").
-When a person re-registers a domain name to any other party.
-Rather, the statute simply prohibits a domain name registrant from registering a domain name to any other party.
+When a person re-registers a domain name because of a periodic re-registrant's right to sell or transfer all of her rights in a domain name to any other party.
 Rather, the statute simply prohibits a domain name registrant from registering a domain name with a bad faith intent to profit.
 Thus, where there is no bad faith, there is no liability for cybersquatting.